MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-delete-object.md

 ### src

-the object being stored into the data source.
+The object being stored into the data source.

 ### key

-a character string identifying the object.
+A character string identifying the object.
 The intended use is for the key+version to be unique.